joppuyo/customizer-disabler/README.md

 Maintaining a WordPress plugin is a lot of work.
 If you like the plugin, please consider rating it on [WordPress.org](https://wordpress.org/support/plugin/customizer-disabler/reviews/#new-post).
 Thank you!

-If you are interested, you can also check out my other plugins:
+If you are interested, you can also check out my other WordPress plugins:

 * [Disable Media Pages](https://wordpress.org/plugins/disable-media-pages/)
 * [Disable Drop Cap](https://wordpress.org/plugins/disable-drop-cap/)